Skip to main content

 UnauthenticatedTest as anonymous user

-Specific UserSelect a user from your API
+API UsersSelect a specific user or service account from your API

 Testing Permissions